SannaJuoperi/LogBook_CyberSecurity/README.md

 19.11.2024  2 hours  Downloaded Docker and I listened video(16 min) about it.
 I also listened 11.11 lecture Starting the project.
 I followed the teacher's guide and created booking_system_structure.sql.

 20.11.2024  2 hours  I rewatched 11.11 lecture and installed ZAP.
 I also created the necessary files in VS Code and added to this GitHub repo.
 I did my first security test with ZAP.
+The user registry worked in SQL but not in the browser.

+23.11.2024  3 hours I read the material again and copied all the codes into VSCODE.
+I tested adding the user using SQL and http://localhost.
+Both ways worked.

-I have worked 36 hours.
+I have worked 39 hours.